Armindo Maia: 2020–2023: Minister again

 We have to do better, to deliver the knowledge and skills that children, young people and adults, need to excel in today's world and contribute to a better Timor-Leste for everyone."

 On International Literacy Day 2022, Maia confirmed that the government was committed to the combatting of illiteracy.
 In East Timor, the literacy rate had been increasing rapidly; Maia observed that the government was collaborating with UNESCO and had been cooperating with the government of Cuba in implementing programs for its further increase.

 In November 2022, Maia stated that the Ministry would intensify cooperation with Portugal on two projects in the field of education and training, and in partnership with other Portuguese-speaking countries to support teacher training.
 In January 2023, Maia announced that the government would change the law to mandate the use of the Portuguese language during lessons in East Timorese schools.
 Commentators noted that the government and the Ministry believed that potential economic benefits from other Portuguese-speaking countries were an incentive for such a measure.

 The protocol relating to one of the cooperation projects with Portugal was signed by Maia and his Portuguese counterpart in Dili in March 2023.

-Meanwhile, in December 2022, Maia signed a tripartite Memorandum of Understanding (MoU) between the World Food Program (WFP), the Ministry, and the Ministry of State Administration, for the continuation and expansion of East Timor's National School Feeding Programme, which had been managed by the Ministry since 2011 after being introduced to East Timor by the WFP in 2005.
+Meanwhile, in December 2022, Maia signed a tripartite Memorandum of Understanding (MoU) between the World Food Programme (WFP), the Ministry, and the Ministry of State Administration, for the continuation and expansion of East Timor's National School Feeding Programme, which had been managed by the Ministry since 2011 after being introduced to East Timor by the WFP in 2005.

 The following month, on International Day of Education 2023, Maia emphasised the importance of education as a pillar of development in East Timor:

 "If we invest in the future of children, we are investing in the future of Timor – Leste.
 If we do not invest in education, it is the same as having an abundance of natural resources but we continue to mark the pace."

 He added that investment in education should be comprehensive, and include the improvement of infrastructure, training and curriculum, along with educational organizations and classroom management.

 Maia's tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
 He was succeeded by Dulce de Jesus Soares.
 He now heads the Human Rights Centre at the National University of Timor Lorosae.